User-friendly introduction to PAC-Bayes bounds: Information Theoretic Approaches

 is tighter than the the PAC-Bayes bound in expectation

-However, MI bound cannot be used as is in practice.
+However, an MI bound cannot be used as is in practice.
 Indeed, $I(\theta,\mathcal{S})$ depends on the distribution of the sample $\mathcal{S}$ that is unknown in practice.
-In order to use~\eqref{bound:mi:mi}, one must upper bound $I(\theta,\mathcal{S})$ by a quantity that does not depend on the sample. \item in two discussions page 14 and page 51 in~\cite{cat2007}, Catoni discusses the optimization of PAC-Bayes bounds with respect to the prior.
+In order to use~\eqref{bound:mi:mi}, one must upper bound $I(\theta,\mathcal{S})$ by a quantity that does not depend on the sample. \item \citet[page 14 and 51]{cat2007} discuss the optimization of PAC-Bayes bounds with respect to the prior.
 In order to explain the discussion done there, apply $\sqrt{ab}\leq a/(2\lambda) + b\lambda/2 $ to~\eqref{bound:mi:pacbayes} to get a ``Catoni style'' bound:

 and thus

 (compare to Theorem~\ref{thm:first:bound:exp} above).
 Let $\tilde{\rho}$ be any data-dependent measure that is absolutely continuous with respect to $\pi$ almost-surely, thus

 is well-defined.
 Catoni defines $\mathbb{E}_{\mathcal{S}}(\tilde{\rho}) $ the probability measure defined by